 Ohio Supreme Court OKs Adult Trial of 16-Year-Old Robber

-COLUMBUS, Ohio (CN) — Despite some vigorous dissents, A 16-year-old boy who was convicted of robbery was not denied his constitutional rights when he was tried as an adult, the Ohio Supreme Court ruled Thursday.
+COLUMBUS, Ohio (CN) — Over some vigorous dissents, the Ohio Supreme Court ruled Thursday that a 16-year-old boy was not denied his constitutional rights when he was tried and convicted of robbery as an adult.

 Matthew I. Aalim was charged with the juvenile version of aggravated robbery with a firearm specification in late 2013.